MonetDB/MonetDB/buildtools/doc/windowsbuild.rst

 SWIG (Simplified Wrapper and Interface Generator)
 -------------------------------------------------

-We use SWIG__ to build interface files for Perl and Python.
+We use SWIG__ to build interface files for Perl.
 You can download SWIG from http://www.swig.org/download.html.
 Get the latest swigwin ZIP file and extract it somewhere.
 It contains the ``swig.exe`` binary.

 __ http://www.swig.org/